Thanks for visiting my site. I have had 6,455,568 readers since 29 August 2013. Wow, and thank you!!!

 Life has changed so much on the

-water since I was born aboard, and personally I'd love to hear your
+water since I was born aboard.
+Personally I'd love to hear your memories

 of life when you were younger.
 Boats were smaller, narrower, and much